Influence of fake news in Twitter during the 2016 US presidential election: Methods

 where $\ell$ is the radius of the ball around each node we consider, here we use $\ell=2$, $k_{\textrm{out}}(i)$ is the out-degree of node $i$ and $\partial B_\textrm{out}(i,\ell)$ is the set of nodes situated at a distance $\ell$ from node $i$ computed by following outgoing paths from $i$.
 The node with the largest $\textrm{CI}_{\ell,\textrm{out}}$ value is then removed from the network and the value of $\textrm{CI}_{\ell,\textrm{out}}$ of nodes whose value is changed by this removal is recomputed.
 This procedure is repeated until the size of the weakly connected largest component becomes negligible.
-The order of removal of the nodes corresponds to the final ranking of the network influencers shown in Tab.~\ref{tab:influencers}.
+The order of removal of the nodes corresponds to the final ranking of the network {top news spreaders} shown in Table~\ref{tab:influencers}.\\

+{ A comparison of the ranking obtained by the CI algorithm with rankings obtained by considering out-degree (high degree centrality) and Katz centrality\cite{Katz1953} (\FigRankComp{}) shows that high degree (HD) and Katz rankings of the top 100 CI {spreaders} fall mostly within the top 100 ranks of these two other measures with only a small number of top CI {spreaders} having a poor HD or Katz ranking.
+Note that the CI algorithm is especially good at identifying influential nodes that are locally weakly connected but are influent on a larger scale\cite{Morone2015}.}